exploratoria/exploratoria.github.io/exhibits/mathematics/hopf-fibration/readme.md

 * Change the value of the variable "ratio" to see its effect on the shape

-* Replace the variable "r" multiplying the coordinates of the vertices of the geometry with the combination "1/(1-w)" to see a standard stereogrphic projection
+* Replace the variable "r" multiplying the coordinates of the vertices of the geometry with the combination "1/(1-w)" to see a standard stereographic projection

 * Replace the variable "r" multiplying the coordinates of the vertices of the geometry with other combinations